 The good news is that McLean patients can replace one, a few, or all of their teeth through the use of dental implants.
 Many people who lose a single tooth due to trauma or decay love getting a dental implant because they do not negatively affect surrounding teeth as bridges and crowns do.
 For patients who are missing several teeth throughout the mouth, dental implants are also great because they can restore eating, chewing, and speaking abilities.
 Finally, if a patient is missing all their teeth, having a full arch of dental implants is far more functional than dentures.

 How Do I Care for My Dental Implants?

 Caring for dental implants is simple and easy.
 Patients just need to follow standard basic oral hygiene protocols, much like they do with their normal teeth.
 Brushing twice a day and flossing will help keep the implants and the surrounding teeth and gums clean and healthy.
 While dental implants cannot get cavities, they can harbor bacteria that can cause decay in adjacent teeth, so keeping them clean is imperative to overall oral health.
-McLean patients will also want to schedule a dental checkup every six months so Dr. Gocke can take a look at the implants and make sure there are no issues.
+McLean patients will also want to schedule a dental checkup every six months so Dr. Gocke, Dr. Nguyen, or Dr. McAdams can take a look at the implants and make sure there are no issues.

 Are Dental Implants as Strong as Natural Teeth?

 Dental implants look and function like real teeth because they are implanted into the jawbone, much like the tooth’s natural root.
 McLean patients will be able to bite and chew just like they did before they lost their real teeth.
 In fact, because dental implants are made of titanium, many would argue that they are even stronger than natural teeth.
 Titanium is a very strong metal and can withstand more pressure than a natural tooth.
 For patients who are still skeptical of the strength of implants, consider the fact that our surgeons only need to use four implants to replace an entire arch of teeth.